pdemonaco/gentoo-notes/setup/vim/README.md

 ## Prep the build environment

-Then you'll need some utilites to build.
+Then you'll need some utilities to build.
 I've installed these natively in my system, however, it may be prudent to leave them out of world.

 ```bash